DNishanth/MultiLine-Text-Selection/README.md

 - Selections are sent to the clipboard and searched in the order they are selected
 - Newlines when selecting multiple bullets or lines of text will be automatically removed.
 - This extension is intended to be used on text.
 Selections on non-text areas such as hyperlinks will fail.

+### Known Bugs
-- There is a bug where selections are sometimes not cleared when clicking.
+- Selections are rarely not cleared after clicking.
 Refresh the page if this happens.
+- When undoing multiple selections on the same line or paragraph, if something after the last selection(in position) in the same line or paragrah is ctrl-clicked, random words will be highlighted with each undo.
+It is not clear why this happens.

 ## License
 This project is licensed under GNU GPLv3.